RAFYA-Hamza/RAFYA-Hamza/README.md

 - ⚡ I'm currently working as an Embedded Systems Engineer.
 - ⚡ I started my challenge with HTML, CSS and JavaScript, laying the foundation for my development skills.
-- ⚡ I have successfully completed my learning in React.js, expanding my expertise in modern web development.
+- ⚡ I have successfully completed my learning in React.js & Next.js, expanding my expertise in modern web development.
-- 💬 I’m currently learning TypeScript & Next.js.
 - 📫 How to reach me: rafyahamza99@gmail.com.

 <h1>Languages and Tools:</h1><br>